 What Are Dynamic QR Codes Used for?

-- QR code menus in bars, restaurants, and hotels are an ideal use case for dynamic QR codes.
+- Website menu bar codes in bars, restaurants, and hotels are an ideal use case for dynamic QR codes.
 The content on menus change constantly, especially if you’re menu engineering to drive sales.
 To account for the kaleidoscope of menu items, descriptions, and prices, the ability to assign a single QR code to an ever-changing list is a huge value.
-This doesn’t just to types of restaurant menus, but to spa menus, poolside menus, local activity recommendations, and more.
+This doesn’t apply only to types of restaurant menus, but to spa menus, poolside menus, local activity recommendations, and more.
 Any menu that’s going to change almost demands being digitized with a dynamic QR code.

 - Personalized content delivery.
 We’ve seen how a dynamic QR code can change the URL it redirects to.
 We’ve also seen how it can track things like time, location, and device.
 This can all work together.
 By gathering information about a scan, the QR code can surface relevant information to the person scanning.
 A good example in hospitality is the same QR code bringing a customer to the lunch menu during the afternoon and the dinner menu during the evening.